 Do not actively move your arm with your shoulder muscles during this process.
 Instead, allow your arm to sway gently.

 Use your torso to move your affected arm in a circle.
 First do 20 circles in one direction.
 Then do 20 circles in the other direction.

-Repeat the pendulum exercise every 2 hour(s).
-When you feel ready, increase the number of circles to 50 in each direction, every 2 hour(s).
+Repeat the pendulum exercise every two hour(s).
+When you feel ready, increase the number of circles to 50 in each direction, every two hour(s).